Young Guns II: Sequel

 Soon after the release of Young Guns II, there were rumors of a possible Young Guns III in the early 1990s, which would have potentially resolved the Billy the Kid/Brushy Bill theories, with Estevez reprising his role.
 Though at that time, nothing ever came of it and a third Young Guns film never materialized.
-However, in January 2021, plans of a sequel were teased by screenwriter John Fusco who shared a mock poster for a film titled Young Guns III: Alias Billy the Kid, likely as way to continue the story of Billy the Kid.
+However, in January 2021, plans of a sequel were teased by screenwriter John Fusco who shared a mock poster for a film titled Young Guns III: Alias Billy the Kid, likely as a way to continue the story of Billy the Kid.
 In March, Estevez told Collider people were interested in seeing him play the character again and that a third film is "definitely in the works."

 In September 2021, more information came out about the sequel, including that Lou Diamond Phillips and Christian Slater would return to the franchise.
-In 2023, Phillips gave an update that the project was being affected by right issues, though Estevez believed that the film could still happen in the future.
+In 2023, Phillips gave an update that the project was being affected by rights issues, though Estevez believed that the film could still happen in the future.

 In March 2025, Estevez announced that the film, tentatively titled Young Guns III: Dead or Alive, will begin production in New Mexico in the fall with him producing and directing and Fusco writing and co-producing.
 It is unknown if the film will be released theatrically or exclusively on a streaming service.